7 Places to see in and around Jaisalmer

 Read about places to visitand offbeat experiences in Bikaner here.

 2. DESERT CULTURE CENTER AND MUSEUM

-After the scenic sunset, we went to the iconic puppet show at Desert Culture Center and Museum.
+After the scenic sunset and some Jaisalmer sightseeing, we went to one of the popular Jaisalmer attractions iconic puppet show at Desert Culture Center and Museum.
 The local historian and a school teacher in 1997 started the museum to protect the art and culture of Jaisalmer city.
-Mr N.K.Sharma’s museum manifests various art, craft, and culture.
+It is one the best places in Jaisalmer one should visit Mr N.K.Sharma’s museum manifests various art, craft, and culture.
 The museum exhibits medieval coins, ethnic Rajasthani jewellery, weapons, traditional Rajasthani clothes, musical instruments, sculptures collected from various regions of Rajasthan, and much more.
 Along with these things, he also wanted to preserve the puppet show, which was an ancient source of income for these people.

 While the puppet show was going on Imam Bhai (the one who was anchoring the show and playing Kartal) told that during the old days, these people would travel from one village to another, arranging shows and narrating the stories through these puppets.
 Imam, with his associates who were singing and, he playing a traditional musical instrument, Kartal enhanced the show.

 Our next morning was indulged in the beauty of Bada Bagh whose literal meaning is a big garden, approximately 6 kilometres from the city.
 The bada bagh possesses the memorials of the kings of the Jaisalmer.
 These chhatris are remarkable illustrations of Rajasthani architecture.
 Right from the pillars, ceiling till the dome, the cenotaphs are carved elegantly.
 The place turns more scenic during sunrise and sunset which we call as golden hour.
 And thus we can find the place captured in a lot of movies.